cert-manager/website/content/docs/reference/api-docs.md

   Learn about the cert-manager API which includes Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer.
 ---
-Learn about the cert-manager API which comprises Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer.
+Learn about the cert-manager API which includes Custom Resources such as Certificate, CertificateRequest, Issuer and ClusterIssuer.
 <p>Packages:</p>
 <ul>
   <li>